Festivals & Events Planning

 Bayonne - French Basque Country

-5 to 27 July – Tour de France 2025.
-This year, the Tour de France will be 100% French and will start from Lille.
+4 to 26 July – Tour de France.
 You can check out the full itinerary here

 15 August – Assumption of Mary (public holiday)